-There’s a widespread belief that antenatal and postnatal depression (PND) are experienced only by women, but research and anecdotal evidence suggest that PND can affect fathers too.
+There’s a widespread belief that postnatal depression (PND) is experienced only by women, but research and anecdotal evidence shows postnatal depression in men too.
 Men suffering from PND need help and support to recover.

 New fathers don’t access the sort of services that new mothers do.
-They don’t tend to see their doctor, maternal and child health nurse or midwife, which is where problems are often picked up in women.
+They don’t tend to see their doctor, child and family health nurse or midwife, which is where problems are often picked up in women.

-As with women, it’s important that PND in fathers is recognised and treated early and effectively.
+As with women, it’s important that postnatal depression in men is recognised and treated early and effectively.
 This will help avoid long-term effects on the father’s mental health and his relationships with his partner, children, family and friends.

-As with all forms of depression, there’s a range of physical, social and emotional factors that contribute to the development of paternal PND.
+As with all forms of depression, there’s a range of physical, social and emotional factors that contribute to the development of postnatal depression in men.

-Some factors that contribute to men experiencing PND are the same for women.
+Some factors that contribute to paternal PND are the same as for maternal PND.
 Factors common to men and women can include: